strath-sdr/rfsoc_qpsk/README.md

 ## Known Issues
 - Live plots are currently quite demanding of the client browser (but not the RFSoC).
 A hefty desktop helps a lot in the meantime!
+- There is a large drop in gain between the ADC and the final output

 ## License
 [BSD 3-Clause](github.com/strath-sdr/rfsoc_qpsk_demo/LICENSE)